-NFTs have stormed into the investing world and made a significant impact on crypto investments.
-Their increasing popularity has inspired individuals and businesses to take part in trading or purchasing them.
+NFTs have stormed into the investing world and made a significant impact on crypto investments in 2025.
+Their increasing popularity has inspired both individuals and businesses to engage in trading or purchasing them, leveraging blockchain innovations for secure and transparent transactions.

-A common question that goes around is whether there is copyright in NFT and who owns it.
-In this article, we’ll go through how copyright works in the world of NFTs and how this may affect your business.
+A common question that arises is whether NFTs include copyright protection and who ultimately owns it.
+In this article, we’ll explore how copyright works in the realm of NFTs and what implications this may have for your business in 2025.

 What Is An NFT?